 Many antiques were finished with shellac, even after the introduction of lacquer.
 Oil was used on a lot of woods such as teak or rosewood, as well as others and it was very highly used on danish style furnishings.

-Understanding what causes these white blotches
+Understanding what causes these white blotches and rings

 Okay, So where do we start?

-It's always a good idea to start with the least invasive methods first, and work your way towards the more aggressive (and potentially damaging) methods.
+To remove water stains from wood furniture, It's always a good idea to start with the least invasive methods first, and work your way towards the more aggressive (and potentially damaging) methods.

 "How To Video"